hikeventures/hikeventures.github.io/_posts/articles/2016-12-14-winter-trip-gear-list.markdown

 <!--more-->

 ## Tent and stove
 Konstantin just recently bought a new tent from Seek Adventures which includes a titanium stove.
 As we have never done any serious winter camping before we are quite excited if we are going to survive a few nights in the cold.
+We will also take the MSR Windburner with us which works quite well in windy conditions.

 ## Merino base layers
 Beside the tent and the stove Konstantin also ordered a merino overall from Icebreaker which he is planning to wear as a base layer during the night.
 Patrick on the other hand will just use a Devold Expedition base layer which is made of a little bit less Merino than Konstantins Icebreaker BodyfitZONE Zone One Sheep Suit but is more durable.